 Step 1.
 To sign in with CBackup, please download the CBackup desktop app and create an account, then sign in.

 Step 2.
-To connect your cloud drive, you can click My Storage and Add Clouds, then select Google Drive and click OK.
+To connect your cloud drive, you can click Storage, then select Google Drive and click Authorize Now.

 Step 3.
-Then click My Storage > + Add Combined Cloud.
+Then click Storage > +Add Combined Cloud.